+The floor, the wooden planks, the tree that they were cut from, the sapling, the seed...
 The entire lifecycle of this tree flashed before my eyes.
 Its fate connected to my rebirth - our paths connected by a divine order that suddenly I was clued into, that suddenly I could perceive.

 “And you’re an eagle,” she smiled back at me.

-“Look what words do,” she admonished.
-Then I felt all of human warfare, modern and prehistoric, pass through me in the blink of an eye.
+I saw a beautiful planet divided into countries and borders.
+I felt all of human warfare, modern and prehistoric, pass through me in the blink of an eye.
 “All the bloodshed!”
-I cried as I felt it in every cell of my body.
+I cried as I felt the violence and trauma of a thousand battles in every cell of my body.

 The moments I felt overwhelmed or undeserving of this divine intervention...
-I’d vomit again.